mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

 	- We will implement unit tests using the Gocheck framework, which provides more powerful testing capabilities for Go applications.
-    - These tests will cover a broader range of scenarios and include more detailed assertions to validate the internal workings of our application.
+    - These tests will cover a broader range of scenarios and include more detailed assertions to validate the internal work of our application.
     - Unit Testing Kubernetes Informers: Tests will be designed to simulate various Kubernetes events and assess the Informer's